Dynamic phase diagram of plastically deformed amorphous solids at finite temperature: Competition of timescales

 implying $T_N = 1/\log\left(L^d \right)$.
-This is the blue line dividing regions 3 and 4.
-At an even greater temperature, $T=1$, freshly injected sites at $x=1$ will yield within one plastic timescale $\tau$, setting the threshold for the ``thermal fluid'' in region 7.
+This is the blue line dividing regions 3 and 4 in Fig.~\ref{fig:phase_diagram}.\dkdel{ At an even greater temperature, $T=1$, freshly injected sites at $x=1$ will yield within one plastic timescale $\tau$, setting the threshold for the ``thermal fluid'' in region 7.
 In this region, the stress accumulated during time $\tau$ is $\Sigma = \tau \cdot \dot{x}$ and so the system is well described by a simple Newtonian fluid (i.e. $\Sigma_c = 0$ and $n = 1$).
-Since mechanical fluidization can initiate even faster than the Arrhenius rate, region 6 dominates over region 7.

-For non-molten temperatures and lower-rates, avalanches can overlap because the loading time between avalanches is comparable to the plastic time i.e.:
+Since mechanical fluidization can initiate even faster than the Arrhenius rate, region 6 dominates over region 7. } At lower temperatures, avalanche overlap can be assisted by higher driving rates.
+As before, \dkdel{ For non-molten temperatures and lower-rates, }avalanches can overlap because the loading time between avalanches is comparable to the plastic time i.e.: